 806-651-2570 • Fax 806-651-2928

-Faculty: Babitzke, Bouma, Byers, Cepeda, Crosman, Fritzler, Ghosh, Hiranuma, Holland, Johnson, Karaganis, Kazmaier, Lee, Matlack, Meador, Rogers, Schultz, Sissom.
+Faculty: Babitzke, Barbee, Bingham, Bouma, Byers, Cepeda, Ghosh, Karaganis, Kazmaier, Lee, Matlack, Meador, Parker, Rogers, Schultz, Sissom, Ward.

 The Department of Life, Earth and Environmental Sciences is composed of faculty with a broad range of academic interests.
-The department offers majors in Biology, Wildlife Biology, Biotechnology (until August 2024; no new majors), and Environmental Science as well as programs to prepare students for professional schools (Pre-Medical, Pre-Dental, Pre-Optometry, Pre-Pharmacy, Pre-Occupational Therapy and Pre-Physical Therapy).
-In addition, the department offers a major in Science Education (Science 7-12 and Life Science 7-12).
+The department offers majors in biology, wildlife biology, biotechnology, environmental science, and geology (until 2018; no new majors) as well as programs in preparation for professional schools (pre-medical, pre-chiropractic, pre-dentistry, pre-pharmacy, pre-occupational therapy and pre-physical therapy).
+In addition, the department offers a major in science education (earth science and life science).

-Students pursuing a degree in biology are offered an array of courses that allow them to gain a general background in biology or to specialize in one of several areas (e.g., vertebrate biology, ecology, cellular/molecular biology, microbiology, etc.).
-Students opting for the biology major often plan to attend graduate school (Master of Science or Ph.D. programs) to enhance their chances of securing employment in the field.
+Students pursuing a degree in biology are offered an array of courses that allow them to gain a general background in biology or to specialize in one of several areas (e.g., vertebrate biology, invertebrate biology, human biology, microbiology, etc.).
+Students opting for the biology major usually plan to attend graduate school (Master of Science or Master of Science/Ph.D. programs) to enhance their chances of securing employment in the field.
 There are teaching opportunities in colleges and universities, as well as positions in state and federal governments, and private laboratories.
-Some biology majors are laying the foundation for their entry into professional schools of medicine, dentistry, physical therapy, etc.
+Some biology majors are laying the foundation for their entrance into professional schools of medicine, dentistry, physical therapy, etc.

-The Environmental Science Program (Geology Option) serves the needs of students who intend to pursue the profession of geologist upon graduation or to pursue graduate studies in geology.
+The Geology Program serves the needs of students who intend to pursue the profession of geologist upon graduation or to pursue graduate studies in geology.
 It also serves the needs of students preparing for a teaching career in earth science.
 Students may fulfill the science requirement for their particular degree plan by taking courses in geology or geoscience.
 In addition, geology and geosciences courses are an essential part of the Environmental Science Program.

 The Wildlife Program offers a degree for those who wish to become professional wildlife biologists.
 A wildlife biologist is responsible for preserving lands in a condition that wildlife can use for survival and successful reproduction.
-Wildlife biologists also provide data for control of hunting seasons and oversee situations where conventional agriculture, forestry and range management cause conditions where some animal species may become pests.
+Wildlife biologists also control hunting seasons and oversee situations where conventional agriculture, forestry and range management cause conditions where some animal species may become pests.
 They are responsible for reducing negative interactions between wildlife and people.
 Students in wildlife biology at WTAMU benefit from a cooperative agreement between the Bureau of Land Management and the University.
 This agreement created the Cross Bar Cooperative Management Area, a 12,000-acre research and education area available for use by students and faculty for research and education.

 The department offers courses in sufficient numbers and variety to provide a student with the basic preparation to pursue a laboratory-oriented research career through graduate school or to continue their interest in science as a field scientist who divides time between research out-of-doors and in the laboratory.
 Most of our majors continue into careers that match the original goals for which they began their academic preparation.
 The department has excellent facilities with supporting equipment for field work that includes a fleet of vehicles as well as ample laboratory facilities for teaching and research.